-What judgements are we focused on?
-What are our conclusions?
 How management decides on appropriate capitalisation of revenue expenditure, including consideration of REFCUS.
-We have not identified any issues with management's accounting policies or practices in relation to o to finance expenditure from capital sources.
-Capital expenditure in relation to Investment is not material, therefore we focused our testing on property, plant and equipment capital additions and also Revenue Expenditure Financed from Capital What did we do?
-Under Statute (REFCUS) capital additions.

 We sample tested additions to property, plant and equipment to ensure that they have been correctly classified as capital and included at the correct value in order to identify any revenue items that have been inappropriately capitalised.

+What are our conclusions?

+Our testing is complete.

+We have not identified any issues with management's accounting policies or practices in relation to opting to finance expenditure from capital sources.

+Capital expenditure in relation to Investment is not material, therefore we focused our testing on property, plant and equipment capital additions and also Revenue Expenditure Financed from Capital Under Statute (REFCUS) capital additions.

-Our testing of capital additions is not currently completed however our testing to date has not identified any instances where expenditure had been inappropriately capitalised.
+Our testing of capital additions is complete and we have identified one instances where expenditure had been inappropriately capitalised due to an overstated accrual.
+This has been reported in the audit results report as a uncorrected differences and is shown in section 4 of this report.